skip to content

 On October 30, 2019, a report by the U.S. Chemical Safety and Hazard Investigation Board revealed the findings of their six-month investigation.
 Some of the key findings were as follows:

-• The fire began near an 80,000 gallon above ground storage tank containing naphtha–a feedstock or blendstock used to produce gasoline.
+• The fire began near an 80,000-gallon above-ground storage tank containing naphtha–a feedstock or blendstock used to produce gasoline.

 • Naphtha was being released by the tank and both ITC and responders were unable to stop the release to control the fire due to the blaze.